 Unfortunately for KickassTorrents, its rapid rise to fame was short-lived, and the website hasn’t been accessible for over two years now.

-There are many torrent sites that offer much of the same content that was available on KickassTorrents, and we’ve selected top 7 such sites to help you scratch the itch that KickassTorrents’ disappearance from the scene might have given you.
+There are many torrent sites that offer much of the same content that was available on KickassTorrents, and we’ve selected top 7 alternatives to KAT to help you scratch the itch that KickassTorrents’ disappearance from the scene might have given you.

 List of Pirate Bay Proxies & Mirrors: